tiagoporto/generator-swill-boilerplate/README.md

 	$ gulp bower
 	```

-1. Set the CSS preprocessor you will use
+1. Set the CSS preprocessor you will use, necessary just once

 ```sh
 $gulp setup --preprocessor sass|less|stylus